opencv/opencv/modules/core/doc/basic_structures.rst

     // this is a bit longer, but the recommended method.
     Mat Ai = A.row(i); M.row(j).copyTo(Ai);
-..

 .. index:: Mat::col

-cv::Mat::col
+Mat::col
 ------------
-.. cfunction:: Mat Mat::col(int j) const
+.. c:function:: Mat Mat::col(int j) const

     Makes a matrix header for the specified matrix column